villares/sketch-a-day/README.md

 [sketch_190616a](https://github.com/villares/sketch-a-day/tree/master/2019/sketch_190616a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

-- Tried to discard point circuits that are rotated versions (and so visually equivalent)
+- I tried to discard point circuits that are rotated versions of each other (and so visually equivalent)

 ---